CameronLonsdale/CameronLonsdale.github.io/index.md

 # Bootstrapped Security for Startups and Small Business

 Are you a small technology business or startup wanting security advice but are unsure where to begin?
-Do you want to build good practices without hiring dedicated security staff?
+Where you need to focus will change in the first few years as you mature, acquire customers and your risk profile expands.
 Rather than start with a generic pentest, let me assess your current setup, and work together to map the shortest path to a more secure product.

 What you receive:
 - A threat model of your product, helping you focus on the important parts to protect.